-This free VPS comes with many “forever free” features, 750 hours of use monthly, 5GB of storage, robust control panel, and management tools, and no credit card requirement, among other things.
+This free VPS comes with many “forever free” features, 750 hours of use monthly, 5GB of storage, robust control panel, management tools, and no credit card requirement, among other things.

 Amazon Web Services is free forever, but there’s a catch.
 After your first free 12 months, many features become unavailable to you.

 Unfortunately, one of the things you lose after the first year is your virtual machine, so if you want a VPS, you may need to upgrade or find an alternative to AWS.